A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Walter Mondale had been elected President in 1980? muses Robbie Taylor.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.

 In 1928,on this day Walter Mondale - one of America's greatest Presidents - was born in Ceylon, Minnesota.